Originally published on the Leftist Critic blog on May 16, 2017.

 Muddying through Wikipedia

-There is no doubt that like Google, Wikipedia is fundamentally bourgeois, even with the “non-profit” status of the Wikimedia Foundation will controls the site.
+There is no doubt that like Google, Wikipedia is fundamentally bourgeois, even with the “non-profit” status of the Wikimedia Foundation which controls the site.
 I say this even as a person who has edited numerous Wikipedia articles myself in hopes to countering bourgeois distortions.
 The following is a list of sources, with articles in the footnotes, that have been cited as “proof” that there is a Russia connection:

 - Unnamed “U.S. officials,” current and former, always ranging in number, sometimes “senior” and have “access to information,” sometimes in the White House.